-When Kimberly Button drove her RV to Glacier National Park in Montana this summer, she expected relief from her muggy home town of Orlando.
+When Kimberly Button drove her RV to Glacier National Park in Montana this summer, she expected relief from her muggy hometown of Orlando.
 “We assumed that we’d have mild temperatures,” she says.
-“We couldn’t have been more wrong.”
+“We couldn’t have been more wrong, thanks to climate change.”

 Instead, the Rocky Mountains baked in mid-90-degree temperatures.
 Button’s family camper, which didn’t have air conditioning, felt like a sweatbox.
 “We were looking at each other,” Button says, “and saying, “How is it this hot in Glacier National Park?”

-Let’s stick with those grounded planes for a minute.
-Why couldn’t the aircraft in Phoenix take off?
-Jet engines produce less thrust during a heat wave, because the air is less dense, according to Dan Boland, a commercial airline pilot.
-“Less dense air equals less power, and when we have close to full passenger loads it becomes almost impossible to safely take off at temperatures above 100 degrees,” he says.
+Hot weather can even ground planes.
+The air is less dense, according to Dan Boland, a commercial airline pilot.
+“Less dense air equals less power.
+When we have close to full passenger loads it becomes almost impossible to safely take off at temperatures above 100 degrees,” he says.

 The temperature increase has ramifications on land as well.
 Earlier this year, Jessica Pociask, an ecologist and the founder of Want Expeditions, a tour operator, had to cancel a tour to view harp seals in the Gulf of Saint Lawrence because of a lack of ice.
 “Climate change is having a massive impact on travel,” she says.

 Phyllis Stoller, who heads a tour operator called the Women’s Travel Group, says her business has also been affected by changing weather.
-She recalls her first March trip to Ethiopia nearly six years ago.
+She recalls her first March trip to Ethiopia a few years ago.
 Back then, at the higher elevations, the temperatures were cool.
 Two years later, she says, there was no relief from the heat, even at 10,500 feet.
-“We changed our dates for the next Ethiopia tour to accommodate this change and are planning it for a winter month,” she says.
+“We changed our dates for the next Ethiopia tour to accommodate this change.
+We are now planning it for a winter month,” she says.

 Micha Wacquier, who runs a tour operator called Puur Travel, has faced similar challenges with his trips to South Africa’s Kruger National Park.

-“The rains during rainy season have intensified over the last years, which causes many roads to be closed and damaged during floodings,” he says.
+“The rains during rainy season have intensified over the last years.
+This causes many roads to be closed and damaged during floodings,” he says.
 “In addition, the heavy rains and accompanying winds create havoc for the smaller bush planes, which will be grounded during these events.”

 If you’re concerned about an early thaw this winter, for example, you can plan your ski trip for a time when snow is more of a sure thing — say, move your vacation from early March to mid-February.
 You can apply this climate-conscious travel planning to other trips, too.
 Take that Caribbean cruise in December or January to steer clear of hurricane season.